mazenmel/mazenmel.github.io/_teaching/2022-summer-teaching-2.md

 location: "Padova, Italy"
 ---

-Assisted in the [Computer Vision](https://en.didattica.unipd.it/off/2021/LM/IN/IN2371/001PD/INP9087844/N0) cource offered by the departement of Information Engineering at UNIPD and tought by Prof. Pietro Zanuttigh.
+Assisted in the [Computer Vision](https://en.didattica.unipd.it/off/2021/LM/IN/IN2371/001PD/INP9087844/N0) course offered by the departement of Information Engineering at UNIPD and tought by Prof. Pietro Zanuttigh.